 Please join GAP, The Brennan Center for Justice, and a sensational panel and moderator for a sizzling discussion of the legal, practical, and ethical issues raised by national security whistleblowing.

 This event is part of GAP’s ongoing American Whistleblower Tour, a public education campaign featuring stops at colleges and universities around the country throughout the 2011-2012 academic year.

 This event is open to the public, but seating is very limited.

-Lindsay Bigda is Communications Fellow for the Government Accountability Project, the nation’s leading whistleblower advocacy organization.
+Dylan Blaylock is Communications Director for the Government Accountabiilty Project, the nation’s leading whistleblower protection and advocacy organization.